Bukovščica

 Bukovščica ([ˈbuːkɔu̯ʃtʃitsa]; previously Klemen or Sveti Klemen, Sankt Clementis) is a village in the Municipality of Škofja Loka in the Upper Carniola region of Slovenia.

+Geography

+Bukovščica includes the hamlets of Hrib, Dunaj, Laško, and Plana.
+The name Laško is unrelated to the adjective laški 'Italian; Romance-speaking' (cf. Laško).
+Instead, it is derived from the common noun laz 'grassy clearing'.
+Because the name Laško was misunderstood as meaning 'Italy', the nearby hamlet of Dunaj (literally 'Vienna') was given its name as a jocular counterpart.

 Church

 The local church is dedicated to Saint Clement.
 Its rectangular nave indicates Romanesque origins, but the church was rebuilt several times.
 There is a fresco of Saint Christopher on the south wall of the sanctuary painted by Janez Gosar (1830–1887).
 Some of the frescoes were painted by Jernej of Loka.
-The main altar dates to 1851 and the Stations of the Cross are by Leopold Layer.
+The main altar dates to 1851, and the Stations of the Cross are by Leopold Layer.